 Consider giving all your patients the short list of Diabetes Resources for Patients.PDF (diabetes phone-lines, classes, urgent help, routine 1:1 help).

 AHS - Misc Documents & Sites

 - MyHealth Records Portal for patients to review lab results and other information

 - Patient and Caregiver Journal can be found on this AHS page.
 (Includes checklists of questions for patients to ask when referred to specialists).

 Numerous apps are available to assist those with diabetes.
+See the heading COMPUTER below if your patient needs help accessing the internet, has no internet or no computer.
 These include apps from companies for specific glucose meters, sensors, insulin pumps as well as third party apps.
 Most allow patients to view data and/or send reports from the app or from an online cloud service directly to their clinicians.
 It's important for eduators to direct patients to send reports, since not all health authorities have the approval to use "Clinic" clouds (e.g. an online server for the clinician/program that stores the glucose data of just their patients.)

 Forgotten App Passwords for Glucose Data:

 - If on iPhone under phone settings > passwords > search the app name, tap to review the username & password.
 (There is no one location in Android phones to access all passwords.)

 - Or open the specific app, then settings > user account, to learn the email account used to set it up.
 Use this email address to log into the corresponding cloud service ( Carelink, Clarity, Libreview, OneTouchReveal etc).
 Click "forgot password" to reset it if can't recall.
 The email used to set up the app must be used to sign into the online cloud service.
 Connect with the company IT or rep for help if needed.

 - Additionally, although not ideal for the depth of data, a screenshot can be taken and emailed to a clinician.